dev-juri/GADS_Leaderboard/README.md

 An app that fetches the top learners of GADS 2020, based off skill IQ scores and learning hours.

 ## Architecture
-It was built using MVVM and some libraries including
+It was built using MVVM and Jetpack libraries including:
 - DataBinding
 - LiveData
 - Coroutines
 - Retrofit
+- Viewpager 2
+- Recyclerview

 ```Base URL: https://gadsapi.herokuapp.com```
 ```Learning Leaders - /api/hours```